 Soon thereafter, the Session of Second Presbyterian Church formed a steering committee consisting of Pastor Settle, John C. Neville, Jr., Dr. Smith, the Elder Duncan, and C. Stuart Patterson.
 In the fall of 1987, Greenville Presbyterian Theological Seminary began equipping preachers, pastors, and churchmen for Christ’s Kingdom, and the school has faithfully continued in this work ever since.

 Over the years, a distinguished faculty has taught our students.
 At the launching of the Seminary, Dr. Smith recruited Dr. C. Gregg Singer (Church History & Apologetics) and Dr. Henry Krabbendam (Biblical & Theological Studies).
 In the early nineties, Dr. Benjamin Shaw (Hebrew & Old Testament) and Dr. Sidney Dyer (Greek & New Testament) joined the faculty, as well as a host of adjunct faculty from Greenville-area churches.
 Dr. Jerry Crick (Apologetics) and Dr. John Carrick (Homiletics & Theological Studies) taught for several years.
 In 1998, Dr. Joseph A. Pipa, Jr. (Systematic & Homiletical Theology) joined the faculty as the Seminary’s first President.
 Shortly after Dr. Pipa’s inauguration, Dr. James E. McGoldrick (Church History), Dr. C.N.
-Willborn (Historical & Biblical Theological), and Dr. L. Anthony Curto (Missions & Apologetics) joined the faculty.
+Willborn (Historical & Biblical Theology), and Dr. L. Anthony Curto (Missions & Apologetics) joined the faculty.
 Since 2014, Dr. L. Michael Morales (Biblical Studies) and Dr. Ryan M. McGraw (Systematic Theology) have joined the faculty.
 In 2020, Dr. Jonathan L. Master joined the faculty as the Seminary’s second President.
+In 2022, Dr. William VanDoodewaard (Church History) joined the faculty.
 Adjunct faculty currently include Dr. Willborn, Dr. Kevin M. Backus (Biblical Counseling), Dr. Ian Hamilton (Pastoral Theology), Dr. Benjamin Dunson (Biblical Studies), Mr. Bebo Elkin (Ethics), Mr. Scott Cook (Applied & Systematic Theology), Mr. Breno Macedo (Applied Theology), and Mr. Roland Mathews (Hebrew & Exegesis).